GoldToothRichards/digit_guesser/README.md

 - Draw digits using an interactive canvas
 - Real-time prediction of drawn digits using a pre-trained SVM model
 - Client-side machine learning powered by Pyodide
+- Served directly from the Internet Computer Blockchain

 ## 🛠️ Tech Stack